Texans Finally Break Losing Streak, Defeat Jaguars 30-14 In Crennel's Debut

 Matt Galatzan

-HOUSTON - Sitting winless and coming fresh off of the firing of their former head coach and GM, Bill O'Brien, the Houston Texans were able to snag their first win of the season on Sunday, taking down the Jacksonville Jaguars 30-14 at NRG Stadium.
+HOUSTON - Sitting winless and coming fresh off of the firing of their former head coach and GM Bill O'Brien, the Houston Texans snagged their first win of the season on Sunday, taking down the Jacksonville Jaguars 30-14 at NRG Stadium.

 “The win was huge, particularly the way we started the season,'' said Texans interim head coach Romeo Crennel.